Advertisement

 Is applying at Aurora Housing Authority free?

 Yes.
 Applying for any federally-funded housing assistance program is always free.
-Aurora Housing Authority administers 7 programs (HCV, Mainstream, NED, Non-elderly Disabled Voucher (NED), PBV, Public Housing, RAD) — none of which charge an application fee.
+Aurora Housing Authority administers 14 programs (Public Housing, Senior Housing, Senior Housing (Fletcher Gardens), Senior Housing - Fletcher Gardens, HCV, Mainstream, NED, NED Vouchers, Non-elderly Disabled (NED) Vouchers, Non-elderly Disabled Voucher (NED), Non-elderly Disabled Vouchers, Other, PBV, RAD) — none of which charge an application fee.
 If any website or person asks you to pay money to apply, it is a scam.
 Always apply directly through the housing authority's official portal or in person at their office at 111 W Springfield St, Aurora, MO.

 How long is the wait at Aurora Housing Authority?

 Wait times at Aurora Housing Authority depend on demand in Aurora, funding levels, and your priority status.
 With approximately 66 assisted housing units, turnover determines how quickly the list moves.
-The most recent status change we tracked was on April 6, 2026 when the Public Housing list changed from "open" to "closed."
+The most recent status change we tracked was on May 23, 2026 when the Public Housing list changed from "closed" to "open."
 Families with children, elderly applicants, and disabled individuals may receive priority placement.
 Contact Aurora Housing Authority directly for current estimated wait times.

 Can I apply to other housing authorities while on this waitlist?